25 Ways Your Body Changes After 50

 The Rx: Atkinson says that the best method to deal with this is being active.
 "Being active means you're better at protein synthesis than if you were sedentary," she explains.
 "So stay active and then follow strength training with a high protein meal about an hour or two afterward.
 Strength training improves muscle protein synthesis!"

 Your Libido Declines

 After experiencing menopause, most women report a decline in libido, explains Atkinson.

-The Remedy Rx: To boost libido, women need more testosterone and growth hormone and less cortisol, Atkinson explains.
+The Rx: To boost libido, women need more testosterone and growth hormone and less cortisol, Atkinson explains.
 "Putting an end to long endurance exercise and getting plenty of sleep will help," she explains.
 She suggests opting for strength training twice a week and short interval training sessions 1-2 times a week.
 Also, reduce the amount of alcohol and sugar you consume can also help in boosting libido.

 Your Feet Will Change Shape

 No, it's not your imagination.
 As you age, your feet are getting longer and wider.
 "They can grow half a size in a decade," explains New Jersey Podiatrist Velimir Petkov, DPM.
 "Our feet also flatten as we age because the tendons and ligaments in them lose their elasticity.
 Weight is also a contributing factor."